Philippine environment chief dumped as miners triumph

 MANILA: Philippine Environment Secretary Regina Lopez was sacked on Wednesday (May 3) when lawmakers rejected her appointment, in a big victory for the mining industry which she had accused of corruption and abuse.

-However, despite the strong support of President Rodrigo Duterte who had threatened to shut down the mining industry completely, a congressional body rejected Lopez's appointment.
+However, despite public support from President Rodrigo Duterte who had threatened to shut down the mining industry completely, a congressional body rejected Lopez's appointment.

 Lopez had sought to shut down 28 of the nation's 40 mines and cancel the contracts of dozens of others.